-Students may be awarded up to 23 points of transfer credit for your earned master's degree toward your doctoral coursework in consultation with the Director of Graduate Studies and pending approval from the Graduate School.
+Students may transfer credit earned from a master's degree towards doctoral coursework in consultation with the Director of Graduate Studies and pending approval from the Graduate School.

 FOREIGN LANGUAGE REQUIREMENT

-Native or near-native fluency in French is expected of all graduate students in the NYU Department of French.
+Native or near-native fluency in French is expected of all graduate students in the NYU Department of French Literature, Thought and Culture.
 This requirement is filled by passing any graduate-level course taught in French.

 Doctoral students in French Literature are also required to fulfill a requirement for a second foreign language apart from French or English, preferably by the end of the second year.
 This can be fulfilled in several ways: (1) having taken and passed an intermediate-level language course no more than two years prior to matriculation into the graduate program, (2) taking and passing such a course while in residence at NYU, (3) passing a GSAS-administered foreign language exam.
 If a student is a native speaker of a language other than French or English, he or she may petition the Director of Graduate Studies for a waiver of this requirement.

-The joint Ph.D. in French Literature – French Studies and all M.A. programs do not have a second foreign language requirement.
+The joint Ph.D. in French Literature – French Studies do not have a second foreign language requirement.

-The Department of French offers at least 8 graduate seminars each semester, covering a broad spectrum of topics in French literature and civilization, critical theory, the history of ideas, cultural studies, film, Francophone studies, and translation.
+The Department of French Literature, Thought and Culture offers at least 8 graduate seminars each semester, covering a broad spectrum of topics in French literature and civilization, critical theory, the history of ideas, cultural studies, film, Francophone studies, and translation.
 See current course offerings and the bulletin course descriptions.

 INTER-UNIVERSITY DOCTORAL CONSORTIUM